LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 ];
 ```

-Next, we must delete the image when a new is uploaded to the edit page.
-As I said, I will use [Observer](https://laravel.com/docs/eloquent#observers).
+Next, we must delete the image when a new one is uploaded to the edit page.
+I think [Observer](https://laravel.com/docs/eloquent#observers) would be a perfect fit.

 ```sh
 php artisan make:observer ActivityObserver